Modern Slavery and Human Trafficking Statement

 - including information in relation to our employees’ role in relation to modern slavery and human trafficking in new starter induction training; and

 - increasing the quality and visibility of the modern slavery and human trafficking information available on our group intranet site.

-We are constantly looking to update our policies (including modern slavery and human trafficking prevention policies and processes) to reflect the most recent standards of best practice.
-Our key goals for the 2019 financial year include:
+We are constantly looking to enhance our policies (including modern slavery and human trafficking prevention policies and processes) to reflect the most recent standards of best practice.
+Our key goals for the 2021 financial year include:

-- ensuring that our revised group procurement policy is adequately sign-posted to potential suppliers in all of our procurement and tender documentation, as well as notified to existing group suppliers;
+- ensuring that our revised Vue International Procurement Policy is adequately sign-posted to potential suppliers in all of our procurement and tender documentation, as well as notified to existing Vue International suppliers;

 - increasing employee engagement in, and awareness of, their role in preventing modern slavery and human trafficking within our business and supply chain; and